thingsboard/thingsboard.github.io/docs/iot-video-tutorials.md

 #### Dashboard development guide, Part 1: Visualizing Assets data using Maps and Tables

-The first part of this tutorial provides preparations for the creating a new dashboard, visualizing attributes data.
+The first part of this tutorial provides preparations for the creating a new dashboard and visualizing data from asset attributes.

 You will learn how to:

-- create assets and devices, build relations between them.
+- create assets, devices, and relations between them.
-- add server attributes and create a new dashboard.
+- add [server attributes](/docs/user-guide/attributes) and create a new dashboard.
-- visualize attributes data using Entities Table and Map widgets.
+- visualize data from asset attributes using Entities Table and Map widgets.

 <div id="video">
     <div id="video_wrapper">